Azure/karpenter-provider-azure/README.md

 A single Karpenter NodePool is capable of handling many different pod shapes.
 Karpenter makes scheduling and provisioning decisions based on pod attributes such as labels and affinity.
 In other words, Karpenter eliminates the need to manage many different node groups.

 Create a default NodePool using the command below.
+(Additional examples available in the repository under [`examples/v1beta1`](/examples/v1beta1).)
 The `consolidationPolicy` set to `WhenUnderutilized` in the `disruption` block configures Karpenter to reduce cluster cost by removing and replacing nodes.
 As a result, consolidation will terminate any empty nodes on the cluster.
 This behavior can be disabled by setting consolidateAfter to `Never`, telling Karpenter that it should never consolidate nodes.

 Note: This NodePool will create capacity as long as the sum of all created capacity is less than the specified limit.